OngDevLab/portfolioV2/src/content/docs/career/daman.md

 - **EDA and Hybrid Classical ML/Transformer Analysis:** Once we had gotten the architecture approved, we had access to real data.
 I combined LLMs and Transformers in conjunction with classical ML models (regression, etc.) to provide insights from our data.

 - **LLM RAG Pipeline Development:** After the preliminary analysis, I implemented the RAG pipeline and LLM prompt testing frameworks that will be ready for production workloads.
-We primarly used Amazon Bedrock for the LLM's and Postgres with pgVector for the vector database.
+We primarily used Amazon Bedrock for the LLM's and Postgres with pgVector for the vector database.

 ## Skills Utilized: